The REALTOR® Code of Ethics course could satisfy both NAR and FREC mandates

 8-hours of Specialty courses (which may include a second Core Law course)

 The change does not impact post-education requirements that apply to renewal of an initial license.

-According to Florida REALTORS®, as long as the REALTOR® Code of Ethics course that REALTORS® complete to meet their biennial NAR ethics requirement is taken during the licensee's renewal cycle and approved by FREC as a three-hour ethics and business practices course, that one course should satisfy both NAR and the new continuing education component requirement," says Meredith Caruso, Florida Realtors manager of member legal communications.
+"If the Code of Ethics course that Realtors complete to meet their biennial NAR ethics requirement is taken during the licensee's renewal cycle and approved by FREC as a 3-hour Ethics and Business Practices course, this one course should satisfy both NAR and the new continuing education component requirement," says Meredith Caruso, Florida Realtors manager of member legal communications.